DinoChiesa/ApigeeEdge-JWT-Demonstration/README.md

 akW3MHTRAnWIPdrD14XYcQKFxDqQ7ztqqS1iLUZfQcQJusi805JhlhBmYZ7axQn2DFBvRsk-i_aCwBDiCzOHGIxufyreMUi7dlkVX6aby8shOIG1jwozes9xGR0pe7ekMD7a39FHKntIXfZEZXE0fxFTIjeG0F7Ui8gL8v8pMIX_SRmK6uEPv0gUStQI-x1nJQM7EtOPs4ZnnlA1hA7HAMEZjkv64yZqbEKXC3d_BFEV3-XhlQR8YG6kJyKoPsgxWMN1JeEUn7fn0YM4V0B8bTepVPUYSViqzz6C5vPvDrk0-PiqGGIry9XrxTXTgNvToL8cOFp2c4ZHyONZqsIk8Q
 ```

+There are a variety of libraries for various programming environments that can be used to aid in creating or verifying JWT.

 [JWT.io](https://jwt.io) hosts a useful online form that allows you to decode JWT interactively.

+## Verifying a JWT

+Verification consists of verifying the digital signature, then evaluating the claims,
+within the payload and header.
+If the signature is good, then each of the claims can be
+trusted.
+It is up to the verifier to enforce expiry time, and the not-before time, and
+to enforce any other required claims, such as issuer or audience.

 ## Usefulness of JWT

 JWT are useful for capturing claims about a person or system, and transmitting them in a
-standard way, such that a cooperating system can verify those claims.
-Verification
+standard way, such that a cooperating system can verify and rely on those claims.
-consists of verifying the digital signature, then evaluating the claims, within the
-payload and header.
-If the signature is good, then the claims can be trusted.

 A common example would be an identity provider - that is, a system that can authenticate
 users.
 When a user provides the correct authentication, the identity provider may issue